packnback/site/packnback.github.io/content/blog/programming_languages.md

 the project has some great ideas, but not enough man power.
 Reading the forum shows questions I had, asked by others, half answered and still undocumented.

 Nim really does feel like the speed of C with the ease+fun of python.
-A positive sign is the commit frequency is increasing over time, but the project is far from mainstream.
+A positive sign is the commit frequency is increasing over time, and they got sponsorship recently, but the project is far from mainstream.

 ### [Rust](https://www.rust-lang.org)